 \begin{question} Does ${\cal M}_g$ admit a stratification with all strata affine subvarieties of codimension $\leq g-1$? \end{question}

-Here a variety is affine if it does not contain any complete proper subvariety.
-The complement of an irreducible effective ample divisor in the Deligne Mumford compactification $\overline{\cal M}_g$ of ${\cal M}_g$ is affine.
+The moduli space admits a compactification $\overline{\cal M}_g$, the so-called \emph{Deligne Mumford compactification}, which equips ${\cal M}_g$ with the structure of a quasi-projective variety.
+The complement of an irreducible effective ample divisor in $\overline{\cal M}_g$ is affine.
 This was used by Fontanari and Looijenga to show that the complement of the \emph{Thetanull} divisor in ${\cal M}_g$ parameterizing curves with an effective even theta characteristic is affine for every $g\geq 4$ (Proposition 2.1 of \cite{FL08}).
 They also show that the answer to the question is yes for all $g\leq 5$.
 Another approach towards an answer to this question which is closer to our viewpoint is due to Chen \cite{Ch19}.

 The main goal of this article is to give some additional evidence that the answer to the above question is affirmative.
 To this end consider the \emph{Hodge bundle} over ${\cal M}_g$ whose fiber over a complex curve $X$ is just the $g$-dimensional vector space of holomorphic one-forms on $X$.
-The projectivization $P:{\cal P}\to {\cal M}_g$ of the Hodge bundle admits a natural stratification whose strata consist of projective differentials with the same number and multiplicities of zeros.
+The projectivization $P:{\cal P}\to {\cal M}_g$ of the Hodge bundle if a holomorphic fiber bundle over ${\cal M}_g$ in the orbifold sense.
+It admits a natural stratification whose strata consist of projective differentials with the same number and multiplicities of zeros.
 These strata need not be connected, but the number of connected components is at most 3 \cite{KtZ03}.